Navigation

 Hip replacement and hip revision

-Hip replacement surgery is a procedure to replace your hip joint with artificial parts when it’s been damaged or worn away.
-This helps to reduce pain and improve movement.
+Hip replacement surgery is a procedure to replace your hip joint with artificial parts when your joint is damaged.1 This will help to reduce pain and improve your movement.

-A hip revision operation is a repeat hip replacement.
-It’s an operation to replace your artificial hip joint if it’s become loose, worn out or infected.
+A hip revision is a repeat hip replacement operation.
+It will replace your artificial hip joint if this:

 About hip replacement

 You may be offered a hip replacement if you have arthritis in your hip and have a lot of pain.
 Osteoarthritis is the most common cause of hip pain.
-It happens when the cartilage inside the hip joint becomes thin and damaged and the joint can’t move as easily.
+It happens when the cartilage in your hip wears out, which causes pain and stiffness.

-Artificial hips can be made from materials such as metal and plastic.
-Very few surgeons do hip replacements where both pieces are made from metal.
-This is because metal-on-metal hip replacements can cause problems for some people.
+Artificial hips are usually made from either metal and plastic or ceramic and plastic.
 Your surgeon will speak to you about the best type of hip replacement for you.

-After a while, artificial hip joints can loosen or wear out and may need replacing again.
-But for more than half of people who have a hip replaced, the joint will last for 25 years.
+After a while, artificial hip joints can loosen or wear out and may need to be replaced.
+But for more than half of people who have a hip replaced, the joint will last for around 25 years.

 About hip revision

-After many years, hip replacement joints can break or loosen through wear and tear.
-And sometimes they can become infected.
-If this happens, you may need to have the joint replaced again.
+After many years, hip replacement joints can loosen through wear and tear and may come out of position (dislocate).
+Sometimes they can become infected.
+If any of this happens, you may need to have the joint replaced again.
 This is called a hip revision.

-Hip revision surgery is often more complicated than the original hip replacement surgery.
-Your surgeon will need to take out the existing artificial hip joint and some of the bone may need reconstructing.
-This can make the operation and recovery longer and you may be more likely to have complications.
+Hip revision surgery is more complicated than the original hip replacement surgery.
+Your surgeon will need to take out the existing artificial hip joint and may need to reconstruct some of your bone.
+This can make the operation and recovery longer and complications more likely.

 Your surgeon will explain how to prepare for your operation.
-If you smoke, try to stop.
-Smoking makes it more likely you’ll get complications, and it can slow down healing and recovery.
+If you smoke, try to stop because smoking increases your risk of complications, and can also slow down healing and recovery.

-It’s a good idea to follow a healthy lifestyle in the weeks and months before your operation.
-Being active, losing any extra weight and eating healthily will help you to prepare for recovery and to manage at home afterwards.
-You may also be asked to do some specific exercises before your operation.
+Aim to follow a healthy lifestyle in the weeks and months before your operation.
+Be active, lose any extra weight and eat healthily; these actions will all help your recovery.
+Your hospital may give you some exercises to do before your hip replacement operation.

-You may be asked to wear compression stockings before and after your operation.
-This is to help prevent blood clots from forming in the veins in your legs.
-You may also need to have injections of an anticlotting medicine as well as or instead of wearing compression stockings.
+You may need to wear compression stockings before and after your operation to help prevent blood clots forming in the veins in your legs.
+You may also need to take tablets or have injections of an anticlotting medicine as well as or instead of compression stockings.

 You should see an occupational therapist and/or a physiotherapist before your operation.
-They will help you prepare for recovery and manage at home afterwards.
+They’ll help you with preparing for your recovery and how to manage at home afterwards.

-Your surgeon or nurse may also give you information about your operation and your recovery.
-It’s important to read this if you can because it will help you prepare well and aid your recovery.
-Some hospitals have a ‘joint school’ where a group of people having hip replacement learn about what they can expect.
+Your surgeon or nurse will give you information about your hip replacement or revision operation and your recovery.
+It’s important to read this because it will help you prepare well and aid your recovery.
+Some hospitals have a ‘joint school’, either in person or online, where you can learn about what to expect from a hip replacement.

 Your operation can be done under spinal or epidural anaesthesia.
 This completely blocks feeling from below your waist, but you’ll stay awake during the operation.
+But you can also have a sedative to help you feel relaxed and drowsy.
 Or you may be able to have the operation under general anaesthesia, which means you’ll be asleep during the operation.

 Hip replacement and hip revision procedure

-A hip replacement operation usually takes about an hour or so.
+A hip replacement operation usually takes about an hour.
 Hip revision surgery takes longer.
-Hip replacement is usually a big operation.
-Sometimes hip replacement can be done as ‘keyhole’ surgery, though this isn’t suitable for everyone.
-Keyhole surgery is when your surgeon makes a small cut and uses special instruments to replace the joint.
-This kind of operation usually means less trauma to the surrounding muscles and bones.
+Hip replacements are usually big operations.
+Sometimes hip replacement can be done as what’s called ‘minimally invasive’ surgery through smaller cuts, but this isn’t suitable for everyone.
+This kind of operation potentially causes less damage to the surrounding muscles and tendons.

-During hip replacement surgery, your surgeon will make a cut (between 8 and 20 centimetres long) over your hip and thigh.
-They’ll then divide your hip muscles and separate (dislocate) your ball-and-socket joint.
+During open hip replacement surgery, your surgeon will make a cut (between 8 and 20cm long) over your hip and thigh.
+They’ll then divide your hip muscles and separate (dislocate) your ball-and-socket hip joint.

 Your surgeon will replace both the ball and socket parts of your hip joint.
-That means removing the ball at the top of your thigh bone and putting in a replacement on a long stem.
-This can either be fitted tightly into the inside of your thigh bone or sometimes it’s ‘glued’ in using a special cement.
-A shallow cup is made in your hip bone and an artificial socket put into it.
+They’ll remove the ball at the top of your thigh bone and put in a replacement on a long stem.
+This can either be fitted tightly into the inside of your thigh bone or sometimes it’s ‘glued’ in using a type of cement.
+Your surgeon will prepare the bony socket of your own hip to accept the hip replacement cup.
 Then your surgeon will then put your hip joint back together (they’ll fit the ball into the socket).

-Finally, your surgeon will close the cut in your skin with stitches, clips or glue and cover it with a dressing.
+Finally, your surgeon will close the cut in your skin with stitches, staples or glue and cover it with a dressing.

 If you’re having hip revision surgery, your surgeon will need to remove the old artificial hip joint before putting in the new one.